 If this is you asking this question, you’re not alone.
 I, too, have been in your shoes.
 You know how it goes.
 Craving a gooey chocolate chip cookie only to pull them out of the oven to find that they’ve spread wayyyyy to much.
 How do you prevent cookies from spreading?

 I set out on a scientific mission to share some results with you.
 To finally test the ideas that I’ve been unscientifically using the past few years.
 We’re going to be sharing these ideas in a few posts, so keep your eye out for more cookie baking hints.

-- Don’t overbeat the dough.
+Did you overmix the cookie dough?
 So often with stand mixers the temptation is to turn it on and clean up a little while it is mixing.
 It’s OK to cream the butter and sugar for a while, but once you get that egg in there, beat just until it is blended in.
 Overmixed cookie dough can often lead to flat cookies.

 Use parchment paper or a silicone baking mat.
 I’ve never really used parchment paper for baking cookies, but I’ve used silicone baking mats for about 3 years now and don’t know how I lived without them.
 They help the heat to distribute evenly and make for a perfectly browned cookie.
 Plus, no need for greasing the cookie sheets.

 Bake a small batch of cookies first to see how they will turn out.
 If you aren’t measuring out ingredients by weight every time you make cookies (which I actually recommend and am resolving to do more), there’s chance that you’ll get a different amount of flour or sugar every time.
 Find a basic cookie recipe you like the taste of, then bake a few to make sure that the cookies don’t spread when you bake them.
-If they do spread, you can add a tablespoon or two of flour to the dough and mix again.
+If they do spread, you can add a few tablespoons of flour to the dough and mix again.
 The dough should not be hard and crumbly, but it should be too wet, either.